 209.2.3 The subgrade shall be compacted and brought to true shape.
 Any material added shall be satisfactorily incorporated and compacted.
 Care shall be taken in forming the crown and shaping the subgrade to ensure that the specified thickness of pavement will be attained.
 The finished concrete pavement subgrade at the time of paving shall be moist, but sufficiently firm to resist rutting or deforming under construction traffic.

+209.3 Quality Control.
+The contractor shall control and monitor the quality of the work as outlined in this specification and Sec 203.8

+209.4 Quality Assurance.
+The engineer or designated representative will be responsible for monitoring the work and quality control efforts of the contractor.
+Results of QA testing will be furnished to the contractor within 24 hours of testing being completed.

+209.4.1 Independent QA Samples.
+Unless otherwise stated, a favorable comparison shall be obtained when independent QA samples meet the same specification criteria as QC.

+209.4.2 Split QA Samples.
+No split samples are called for in Sec 209.

+209.5 QC/QA Frequency Table.
+The frequency of testing shall be as found in Sec 203.10

-209.3 Basis of Payment.
+209.6 Basis of Payment.
 No direct payment will be made for subgrade preparation.